 Complacency is a mistake that most people make when it comes to their retirement.
 During their working years, the average American doesn’t save enough for retirement because they do not understand inflation.

 It’s common for individuals to forget about inflation and how it’s the direct cause of the rising cost of living.

 Also, too many Americans rely solely on their pension funds for retirement.
-Do not do this; pension funds struggle to stay funded and will likely run out become insolvent during the next recession.
+Do not do this; pension funds struggle to stay funded and will likely become insolvent during the next recession.
 Instead, be active and save for your retirement.